Santiago: Metro

 Santiago Metro has seven operating lines (1, 2, 3, 4, 4A, 5 and 6), extending over 149 km and connecting 143 stations.
 The system carries around 2,400,000 passengers per day.
 Two underground lines (Line 4 and 4A) and an extension of Line 2 were inaugurated in 2005 and 2006, while an extension of Line 5 was inaugurated in 2011.
 Line 6 was inaugurated in 2017, adding 10 stations to the network and approximately 15 km of track.
 Line 3 opened on 22 January 2019, with 18 new stations.
+In 2023 Line 2 expanded with 4 new stations, and Line 3 by 3.

 Commuter rail

 EFE provides suburban rail service under the brandname of Metrotren.
 There are 2 southbound routes.
 The most popular is the Metrotren Nos service, between the Central Station of Santiago and Nos station, in San Bernardo.
 This line, inaugurated in 2017, serves 8 million people per year, with 12 trains serving 10 stations with a frequency of 6 minutes during rush hours, and 12 during the rest of the time.
 The other route is the Metrotren Rancagua service, between the Central Station of Santiago and the Rancagua station, connecting Santiago with the regional capital of O'Higgins.